Post

 \[y'=\text{rate in} - \text{rate out}.\]

 The salt inflow rate is 2kg per minute.
-The salt water outflow per minute is 0.01 of the total salt water capacity, so the salt outflow per minute is $0.01 y(t)$.
-Therefore, the model is the ordinary differential equation
+The salt water outflow per minute is 0.01 of the total salt water volume, so the salt outflow per minute is $0.01 y(t)$.
+Therefore, the model is the ordinary differential equation:

 \[y'=2-0.01y=-0.01(y-200)\]